samuelyu2002/PACS/experiments/UNITER/README.md

            python prepro_pacs.py
    ```

-   Then, go into the docker file
+2. There are two options.
+The easiest way to get the npz files is to download and extract the tar file from [here](https://drive.google.com/file/d/12_rOFFqki763AHYyIqQujHwrQOXoqWPs/view?usp=sharing).
+Alternatively, you can go into the docker file

    ```
    nvidia-docker run --gpus '"'device=0'"' --ipc=host --rm -it \